bitvijays/PhD-Resources/Misc/PhD_Improving_Your_Paper.md

 #### Checklist - Obfuscation

-- Stating that “theremay be exceptions in some circumstances” or “data was transmitted fast” is not helpful.
+- Stating that “there may be exceptions in some circumstances” or “data was transmitted fast” is not helpful.

 ### Analogies